Footless Compression Leggings: Fashion vs. Medical, Key Features & How to Find your Perfect Pair

 Living in California, I frequently wear sandals.
 While open toe styles helped me do this, I was sometimes still embarrassed for the piece of their foot that extended past my pant cuff.
 As my condition healed & symptoms improved, I began seeking ways to continue wearing compression without feeling like it was so obvious to others.
 Leggings were becoming especially popular with the growth of brands like Lululemon & the birth of the “athleisure” movement.
 To feel like I was keeping up with this, I started cutting the feet off my pantyhose.
 Ultimately this personal trick was the inspiration behind the development of our footless leggings.

 Since we introduced our first solid black footless version of them a few years ago, they’ve quickly become our best-selling style.
-To continue offering wearers different options for different needs, we’ve since added a few variations of this original variation.
+We have improved our original design to create the Casual Seamless Leggings to offer you the perfect daily legging that isn't see through.
 To help you decide whether any or one of these footless leggings is right for you, here’s some added info on their respective features & answers to some of the most commonly asked questions about footless garments.

 Q: What’s the difference between something like a Spanx fashion or Nike sport compression legging & a Rejuva wellness compression legging?